synesteesia/pathAlgorithms/documentation/implementationDocument.md

 In the maps a dot represents acceptable directions for movement, other letters are walls.

-## Expected time and space complexities of the program
+## Expected time and space complexities of the algorithms

 |E| is the number of edges and |V| is the number of vertices.